Consider undergoing Hip Replacement Surgery in Mexico if your hip has been damaged by arthritis or fracture.

 - Synovial membrane gets inflamed, leading to damage of the cartilage, and thus, pain and stiffness

-- Result of a serious hip injury or fracture
+- Result of a severe hip injury or fracture

 - Damaged cartilage leads to hip pain and stiffness